vitojeng/ohara-quickstart/docs/src/quickstart_vm.rst

 Install Ohara and other services
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once the Quickstart VM imported and the network adapter is configured, you can press **Start** to start Quickstart VM and then use ``ohara`` as username and ``oharastream`` as password to login system.
+Once the Quickstart VM is imported and the network adapter is configured, you can press **Start** to start Quickstart VM and then use ``ohara`` as username and ``oharastream`` as password to log into the system.

-Ohara installation will be start automatically if this is your first time to login system.
-This step will be take some times to download Ohara docker images and other backend service images(e.g., PostgreSQL, Ftp)
+Ohara installation will be starting automatically if this is your first time to log into the system.
+This step will take some times to download Ohara docker images and other backend service images(e.g., PostgreSQL, Ftp)